-How to fix the Low FPS Issue in Call of Duty: Warzone?
+How to Fix the Low FPS Issue in Call of Duty: Warzone?

 There are a few things you can try to resolve this vexing FPS issue.
 First and foremost, ensure that you are running Warzone on the appropriate settings for your PC.
 Ray Tracing, for example, is incredibly intensive and can significantly degrade performance.

-One of the most common causes of frame drops is because Call of Duty Warzone fails to recognize how many cores your computer has.
+One of the most common causes of frame drops is that Call of Duty Warzone fails to recognize how many cores your computer has.
 Below is a step-by-step guide to fix this issue.
 All you have to do is to follow these simple procedures to get the situation sorted out.